 Under sections 40 and 40A of the Water Industry Act 1991, we may make determinations on bulk supply agreements.

 - Our framework for resolving pricing disputes involving bulk supplies explains our objectives in making bulk supply price determinations, our framework for assessing costs to resolve bulk supply pricing disputes and how we minimise inconsistencies with future approaches to pricing in making our determinations.

 Transfer of private sewers

 The Government introduced provisions to transfer the ownership of most private sewers and lateral drains to regulated sewerage companies in England and Wales.
 We are responsible for deciding on appeals against transfers.

 - Ofwat’s guidance on appeals concerning the transfer of private sewers, lateral drains and pumping stations in England and Wales

 Section 94 of the Water Industry Act 1991 places a duty on sewerage companies to maintain their sewers to ensure that their area is effectually drained.
 If we consider that a company may be in breach of its section 94 duties, we can take enforcement action.

 Competition Act 1998 (CA98)

-Along with the Office of Fair Trading (OFT), we concurrently enforce and apply the Competition Act 1998 (CA98).
+Along with the Competition & Market Authority (CMA) we concurrently enforce and apply the Competition Act 1998 (CA98).
 This prohibits conduct, agreements and business practices that damage competition in the United Kingdom.